ircv3/ircv3-specifications/extensions/message-tags.md

 If a lone `\` exists at the end of an escaped value (with no escape character following it), then there SHOULD be no output character.
 For example, the escaped value `test\` should unescape to `test`.

-## Size limit

-The size limit for message tags is 4607 bytes, including the leading `'@'` (0x40) and trailing space `' '` (0x20) characters.
-The size limit for the rest of the message remains unchanged at 512 bytes.

-This limit is separated between server-initiated and client-initiated tags.
-This prevents servers from overflowing the overall limit by adding tags to a client message sent within the allowed limit.

-In the following description, **tag data** describes the bytes between the leading and trailing tag separators mentioned above.

-Clients MUST NOT send messages with tag data exceeding 4094 bytes, this includes tags with or without the client-only prefix.

-Servers MUST NOT add tag data exceeding 510 bytes to messages.

-    <server_max>    (512)  :: '@' <tag_data  510> ' '
-    <client_max>   (4096)  :: '@' <tag_data 4094> ' '
-    <combined_max> (4607)  :: '@' <tag_data  510> ';' <tag_data 4094> ' '

-Servers MUST reply with the `ERR_INPUTTOOLONG` (`417`) error numeric if a client sends a message with more tag data than the allowed limit.
-Servers MUST NOT truncate tags and MUST always reject lines that exceed this limit.

-    417    ERR_INPUTTOOLONG
-          ":Input line was too long"

 ## Capabilities

 Tags are enabled via capability negotiation.
 Clients and servers that negotiate a capability that uses tags MUST support the full tag specification.